 Small Truck Accident Lawyer in St. Louis, MO.
 Even if you got into an accident with a truck that is not an 18-wheeler, such as a mail truck, dump truck, or even a large pickup truck, do not think that your damage will also be small.
 Despite not having as many axles or carrying as much freight as a big rig, smaller trucks are still several times heavier than an average passenger vehicle.
 Many drivers of smaller trucks are also not trained to handle a vehicle of this size and weight.
 As such, smaller trucks pose a great hazard on St. Louis roads and are a major cause of accidents.

-The skilled Combs Law Group have helped those who have been in truck accidents, large and small, all over St. Louis.
+The skilled Combs Law Group have helped those who have been in truck accidents, large and small, all over St. Louis, MO.
 If you have recently been injured as a result of a small truck accident, call us today at (314) 900-HELP or contact us online.
 We offer free initial consultations and promise that if we do not get a favorable result or settlement in your case, you will not have to owe us anything.

 Truck Accident Statistics in Missouri